LJFloor/RedirectPizza.NET/README.md

     });
 ```

-Or delete all marketing redirects:
+So you can delete all marketing redirects:
 ```csharp
 pizza.Redirects.ListRedirects().Items
     .Where(r => r.Tags.Contains("Marketing"))